 But there are actually several types of offshore mining areas.
 According to Alaska Department of Natural Resources, “There are many mining opportunities offshore of Nome in Norton Sound including two public mining areas, 89 offshore lease tracts, and numerous mining claims.
-There are currently no available offshore mining leases.
-An auction offering leases may occur in the spring of 2023.”
+There are currently no available offshore mining leases.”

 Let’s just talk about the ones you’re familiar with.

 Tomcod is the largest lease tract portrayed on the show.
 It’s a whopping 2000 acres and apparently is actually made up of a number of smaller leases combined into one.
 It’s currently owned in a 50/50 split between Shawn Pomrenke and Dave McCully.

 Lease 56 is owned by Vernon Adkison – which he purchased in the offshore lease tract auction offered by the state of Alaska in 2020.
 Of the eleven lease tracts up for auction, 56 was the largest at 375 acres.